-Based on our understanding of the syndicate and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK and European regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and those regulations set by the Council of Lloyd's, and we considered the extent to which non-compliance might have a material effect on the syndicate annual accounts.
+Based on our understanding of the syndicate and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and those regulations set by the Council of Lloyd's, and we considered the extent to which non-compliance might have a material effect on the syndicate annual accounts.
 We also considered those laws and regulations that have a direct impact on the syndicate annual accounts such as The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.

-We evaluated management's incentives and opportunities for fraudulent manipulation of the syndicate annual accounts (including the risk of override of controls), and determined that the principal risks were related to the potential for management bias in significant accounting estimates, particularly in relation to claims outstanding and estimated premium income and the posting of inappropriate journal entries to manipulate the Syndicate's results.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the syndicate annual accounts (including the risk of override of controls), and determined that the principal risks were related to the risk of fraud in revenue recognition and management override of control, including the potential for management bias in significant accounting estimates, particularly in relation to insurance contract technical provisions and estimates of future premiums.
 Audit procedures performed by the engagement team included:

-- discussions with the Audit Committee, management and the compliance function of the Managing Agent, including consideration of known or suspected instances of fraud and non-compliance with laws and regulations; - reviewing relevant meeting minutes, including those of the Board, Risk Framework and Compliance Committee and Audit Committee of the Managing Agent, and correspondence with regulatory authorities, including Lloyd's of London, Prudential Regulation Authority and the Financial Conduct Authority; - testing and challenging where appropriate the assumptions and judgements made by management in their significant accounting estimates, particularly in relation to the estimation of claims outstanding and the estimation of estimated premium income; - identifying and testing journal entries, particularly journal entries with unusual account combinations, duplicate postings, unusual words or posted by unexpected users; and - designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.
+- discussions with the Board, management and compliance function of the Managing Agent, including consideration of known or suspected instances of fraud and non-compliance with laws and regulations; - reviewing relevant meeting minutes, including those of the Board and Audit Committee of the Managing Agent, and correspondence with regulatory authorities, including Lloyd's of London, the Prudential Regulatory Authority and the Financial Conduct Authority; - testing and challenging where appropriate the assumptions and judgements made by management in their significant accounting estimates, particularly in relation to insurance contract technical provisions and the estimates of future premiums; - identifying and testing journal entries based on risk criteria; and - designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.

 There are inherent limitations in the audit procedures described above.
 We are less likely to become aware of instances of noncompliance with laws and regulations that are not closely related to events and transactions reflected in the syndicate annual accounts.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.

 A further description of our responsibilities for the audit of the syndicate annual accounts is located on the FRC's website at: www.frc.org.uk/auditorsresponsibilities.
 This description forms part of our auditors' report.